mwbowers/mwbowers.github.io/reference/expo/qsys-expo-model/base-record-attribute.md

 ---
 title: BaseRecordAttribute class
-description: Defines Base Record Attributes on a type
+description: "Defines Base Record Attributes on a type "
+last_modified_at: 2024-06-26T20:27:13Z
 ---

 Defines Base Record Attributes on a type